This is the season of the asparagus, so, let’s run to buy some of them and let’s do something good 🙂

 - In one pot, put about 1,5 liters of water to boil and the harder pieces of the asparagus.
 That’s our stock.

-- Now take a pan, add a drizzle of oil and 10g of butter and cook the asparagus at medium/high heat for just few minutes (4/5), they must remain “crunchy”.
-Then switch off and set half of the asparagus aside for later, while the other half we mix it into a cream by using an immersion blender, adding some of the stock to have it not too thick: we will add this cream later to the rice.
+- Now take a pan, add a drizzle of oil and 10g of butter and cook the asparagus at medium/high heat for just few minutes (4-5), they must remain “crunchy”.
+Then switch off and keep half of the asparagus aside for later, while the other half we mix it into a cream by using an immersion blender, adding some of the stock to have it not too thick: we will add this cream later to the rice.

 - Now chop the onion into very small pieces (not bigger than the grains of rice), then take a “casseruola”, or a high pot, melt about 20g of butter and put the onion to brown gently, at low heat, until it’s soft and transparent (about 10 minutes, take care not to burn the butter).